jundalisay/spblist/content/en/research/socrates/timaeus/chapter-02.md

 {{< /r >}}

+### The Priest of Sais

 In the Egyptian Delta, at the head of which the river Nile divides, there is a district called Sais with a great city also called Sais where King Amasis came from.

-The citizens have a deity for their foundress. called 'Neith'.
+The citizens have a deity for their foundress called 'Neith'.
 They assert that she is the same as the Athena of the Hellenes.

 They are great lovers of the Athenians, and say that they are in some way related to them.